Corazon Aquino: In popular culture

 In 2008, a musical play about Aquino entitled Cory, the Musical was staged at the Meralco Theater.
 It was written and directed by Nestor Torre Jr. and starred Isay Alvarez as Aquino.
-The musical featured a libretto of 19 original songs composed by Lourdes Pimentel, wife of Senator Aquilino Pimentel, Jr.
+The musical featured a libretto of 19 original songs composed by Lourdes Pimentel, wife of Senator Aquilino Pimentel Jr.

-Honors
+Legacy and honors

 After her peaceful accession to the presidency and the ousting of President Marcos, Aquino was named Time magazine's Woman of the Year in 1986.
 In August 1999, Aquino was chosen by Time as one of the 20 Most Influential Asians of the 20th century.
 Time also cited her as one of 65 great Asian Heroes in November 2006.

 In 1994, Aquino was cited as one of 100 Women Who Shaped World History in a reference book written by Gail Meyer Rolka.

 In 1996, she received the J. William Fulbright Prize for International Understanding from the Fulbright Association.

 In 1998, she was awarded the Ramon Magsaysay Award in recognition of her role in peaceful revolution to attain democracy.

 Since her death in 2009, the legacy of Corazon Aquino has prompted various namings of public landmarks and creations of memorials.
 Among these are as follows: